 Here is a list of a few exercises that you can continue for the rest of your life.
 These exercises can help even if you are relatively new to the fitness world.

 When walking gets too boring for you, speed things up a bit and start running.
 Running is yet another easy exercise that can benefit your body.
 It is good for your heart, muscles, and overall physique.
 If a trim waistline is what you need, running can do the job.
-Not only can running improve your physical health it can improve
+Not only can running improve your physical health it can improve mental health, too.
+Studies have shown that running can fight depression.2 Running can also produce mood-regulating chemicals like serotonin and dopamine that can enhance your moods, helping you manage your stress levels.
+As you grow older, you may want to keep a check on your pace so you don’t get your body too tired easily.

 If you like to do your exercises without an equipment, then along with walking and running, you should also try squats.
 Squats have a lot more benefits than just toning your lower body.
 It works your core muscles including the abdomen and back muscles.
 Squats can improve your posture and also aid better digestion.
 If weight loss is a concern for you, squats can help you burn your excess body fat, too.
-So,
+So, start with the basic squats and try some variations of it if you are easily bored.

 For those who love the water, swimming can be a perfect exercise to stay fit.
 Swimming can definitely burn calories but it can do much more than just help you lose weight.
 Swimming can build your muscle strength, make your body more flexible, strengthens the heart muscles, and can also improve your moods.
 Sometimes, just floating in the pool can help you de-stress your mind from all the stress you had to deal with during the day.
 So, maintain your body’s flexibility even when you grow old with swimming.

 Push-ups are easy basic workouts that can improve your muscle strength and tone your body.
-This is a not-so-difficult exercise you can make possible even
+This is a not-so-difficult exercise you can make possible even when you grow old.
+Even though the push-ups specifically work your shoulders, chest, and arm muscles, you can tone other muscles by making some variations to them.
+Push-ups are perfect for all age groups, just make sure you do them the right way.

 Don’t think push this exercise away because you think it is old school.
 Pull-ups are exercises that require you to pull your entire body weight up – holding onto a bar placed above your head and bringing your chin above it.
 This exercise builds strength in your trunk, shoulders, arms, hand, pelvic floor, and abdominal muscles.
 So, pull yourself up now so you have the strength do it even when you are older.